Hardware Manufacturers

 Recent Developments

-• Analysts and building-products executives are forecasting a rebound in renovations next year, The Wall Street Journal reported in October citing a new outlook from the Joint Center for Housing Studies (JCHS) at Harvard University.
-The JCHS’s Leading Indicator of Remodeling Activity forecasts repair and renovation spending will return to growth next summer and that spending should reach an annual rate of $477 billion by next October.
+• Analysts and building-products executives are forecasting a rebound in home renovations in 2025, The Wall Street Journal reported in October citing a new outlook from the Joint Center for Housing Studies (JCHS) at Harvard University.
+The JCHS’s Leading Indicator of Remodeling Activity (LIRA) forecasts repair and renovation spending will return to growth next summer and that spending should reach an annual rate of $477 billion by next October.
 That would approach the record annual rate of $487 billion reached a year ago, before high interest rates dampened activity.
 Falling interest rates and sharply rising property values will make it less expensive for US homeowners to tap home equity loans to pay for big projects, including new kitchens and bathroom remodels, driving demand for tools and home hardware.
 Lower rates should also boost new home construction and sales of existing homes, further driving demand for hardware.

 Get A Demo